Medical Malpractice Lawyer in Philadelphia

 In 2017, a Missouri Court of Appeals upheld $15 million in punitive damages against a St. Louis doctor and hospital for overprescribing painkillers to a man suffering from chronic back pain.
 The physician prescribed three opioids at the same time.
 Despite knowledge of dependency, the physician filled requests for early refills and continued to increase the medication dosage, in absence of consultation, to levels far higher than the upper limit of the medication’s dosing parameters.

-If you or a loved one have been unnecessarily prescribed opioid pain medication that has resulted in injury, a serious health problem, or wrongful death, contact the Wieand Law Firm, LLC for a free case review.
+If you or a loved one have been unnecessarily prescribed opioid pain medication that has resulted in injury, a serious health problem, or wrongful death, contact the Wieand Law Firm, LLC for a free case review with a medical malpractice lawyer in Philadelphia, PA.
 The Wieand Law Firm, LLC will take the time to listen and provide that skilled advice you need to take action and seek fair compensation for your injuries, lost wages, and suffering.

 Disclaimer: This article is for informational purposes only and is not legal advice.